Michigan Gov. Whitmer’s office reports breach of summer home

-(NEW YORK) -- A person attempted to breach Michigan Gov. Gretchen Whitmer's summer home in August, just months after the conviction of nine men in a plot to kidnap the governor, according to a statement from Whitmer's chief of staff.
+(LANSING, Mich.) -- A person attempted to breach Michigan Gov. Gretchen Whitmer's summer home in August, just months after the conviction of 9 men in a plot to kidnap the governor, according to a statement from Whitmer's chief of staff.

 "We received a report of an individual attempting to breach the governor's property through a restricted area," Joanne Huls said.
 "This individual's actions are taken extremely seriously given the recent plot to kidnap and kill her and ongoing threats to governors in other states."

+He also told members of the state police he was there a day prior, according to the source.

+The man was detained, but not arrested, according to the source, and because the governor lives on an island, he was physically put on a ferry and sent back to mainland Michigan.

-Huls' statement did not say if the governor was home at the time during the August incident or if the suspect has been identified or arrested.
+Authorities did not say if the governor was home at the time during the August incident.

-The governor's summer home, in a small Northern Michigan town, has been connected to past threats against the governor.
+The governor's summer home has been connected to past threats against the governor.

-Nine men were convicted in a plot to surveil, kidnap and kill the governor last year, largely over the Democratic governor's strict COVID-19 shutdowns.
+Nine men were convicted last year in a plot to surveil, kidnap and kill the governor, largely over the Democratic governor's strict COVID-19 shutdowns.

 The men were convicted on federal and state charges for conspiracy, firearm violations and providing material support for a terrorist act.